thisisvaishnav/portfolio/src/data/blog/Fear-vs-Dream.md

 ---

-itle: "Every Day You Choose: Fear or Dreams"
+title: "Every Day You Choose: Fear or Dreams"
 date: "2025-06-11"
 excerpt: "Every single day, you're moving either closer to your fears or closer to your dreams.
 Here's a brutal truth we all need to face—and why you don’t get to sit this one out."